-This 1913 Craftsman in Seattle’s Ballard neighborhood is one of my favorite kinds of houses, so it made me happy to see how its owners restored it with beautiful period details.
+This 1913 Craftsman Bungalow in Seattle’s Ballard neighborhood is one of my favorite kinds of houses, so it made me happy to see how its owners restored it with beautiful period details.
 Thanks to some help from talented architect Tim Andersen, it’s come a long way since they bought it.

-Architect Tim Andersen explains, “Our restoration was true to period and style of house, but not always original design.
+“Our restoration was true to period and style of house, but not always original design.
 For instance, we added a colonnade between living and dining rooms.
 Although a common feature of Craftsman houses, we found no evidence of one here.”

 The owners discovered original box beams in the ceiling hidden behind newer drywall and removed it.
 They also added the arch above the bay window.
-Beautiful.

 With the expanded kitchen, the house is now about 2,000 square feet with 3 bedrooms and 2.5 baths.

-The Kitchen BEFORE:
+The Kitchen Before:

 sandwiched between a half bath and back porch with basement stair behind it.”

 I’m almost giddy about this kitchen.
-I love that they gave it some period-appropriate charm and detail it was missing before with a restored Wedgwood range, painted beadboard (BM “Pale Sea Mist”), and custom cabinets, island and breakfast table in American Black Cherry.
+I love that they gave it some period-appropriate charm and detail it was missing before with a restored Wedgwood range, painted bead board (BM “Pale Sea Mist”), and custom cabinets, island and breakfast table in American Black Cherry.